brucedkyle/ibmcloud_for_partners/docs/cloud/baremetal-vmware.md

-# VMWare on Bare Metal Classic
+# VMware on Bare Metal Classic

 **VMware for IBM Cloud® Classic infrastructure** provides an industry-leading virtualization platform that abstracts processor, memory, storage, and networking resources to create multiple Virtual Servers on a single physical server.
 Multiple physical servers can be clustered together to create a private cloud.